Wint3rmute/baczek.me/content/piano.md

 I usually find myself stressed when playing in public, even though I know most of those songs by heart.
 Keeping a list like this is meant to make me remember what I can play :)

+---

+Some more songs, a bit more advanced:

+- Yoko Kanno - Goodnight Julia (the saxophone part can be played on the piano, as the melody follows the [call and response](https://en.m.wikipedia.org/wiki/Call_and_response_(music)) technique)
+- Ryuichi Sakamoto - Merry Christmas Mr. Lawrence